17. Example [nuxt-20]: Porting the [vuejs-22] example

 this.showError = false

-// store the received data in the [business] layer
+// the received data is stored in the [business] layer

-// we can proceed to the tax calculation
+// we can move on to tax calculation

 this.$router.push({ name: 'calculImpot' })